marmelab/react-admin/docs/DataProviders.md

 ### Response Format

-REST responses are objects.
+Data responses are objects.
 The format depends on the type.

 Type                 | Response format
 -------------------- | ----------------